stephanoapiolaza/spring-redis-boilerplate/README.md

 <hr/>

-<p> Validate in detail every concepts of the spring cache with integration redis. </p>
+<p> Validate in detail every concepts of the spring cache with redis integration. </p>

 <h3> Download & Installation </h3>